 Breed Standard and History

-German Pinschers are sleek and elegant in appearance, with a strong build and hardworking demeanor.
+German Pinschers appear sleek and elegant, with a strong build and hardworking demeanor.
 The body should be square, with the height and length proportionate.
 The head should resemble a wedge, with oval-shaped, dark eyes and high-set, symmetrical ears.
 The ears may be cropped or uncropped.
-If cropped, they should be carried erect, if uncropped they should be V-shaped and folded, or carried upright if small.
+If cropped, they should be carried erect, and if uncropped they should be V-shaped and folded, or carried upright if small.
 The body should be elegant, compact, and strong.
-Muscular thighs and shoulders promote the breed's strong appearance.
+Muscular thighs and shoulders reinforce the breed's strong appearance.
 The coat should be short and dense, smooth and shiny.
-A hard coat may be present without penalty.
+A hard coat is not penalized.
 A relaxed trot is desired, without the presence of a hackney gait.
-A courageous and alert temperament is required, shyness is faulted.- AKC Breed Standards
+A courageous and alert temperament is required, and shyness is faulted. – AKC Breed Standards

-German Pinschers are an early European working breed, with drawings that resemble the type from as early as 1780.
-Its original purpose was as a hardworking ratter who could rid farms and homes of vermin.
-The German Pinscher originated in Germany, and is one of the foundation breeds that went into the development of Doberman and Miniature Pinschers.
+German Pinschers are an early European working breed, with drawings of dogs who resemble the type existing as early as 1780.
+The Pinscher's original purpose was working as a ratter who could rid farms and homes of vermin.
+The German Pinscher originated in Germany, and is one of the foundation breeds that contributed to the development of Doberman and Miniature Pinschers.
 The German Pinscher was originally called the Smooth-Haired Pinscher, but a wiry variety was often present in the litters of the breed.
 Eventually, the types were bred and registered separately—the wiry-coated dog became the Schnauzer, and the Smooth-Haired Pinscher became the German Pinscher.

 When World War II left the breed nearly extinct, Werner Jung scoured the German countryside in search of pinscher-type dogs to revive the breed.
 He bred large examples of other pinscher-types with his female German Pinscher and was able to save the breed from extinction.

-The first German Pinschers were imported from Europe to the United States in the 1970s, and the breed was accepted into the American Kennel Club in 2003.
+The first German Pinschers came from Europe to the United States in the 1970s, and the American Kennel Club recognized the breed in 2003.

 AKC Breed Category